openplans/openblock-old/docs/configuration.rst

 Sensitive Settings
 ==================

-These are settings you need to customize, and avoid putting in a public place eg. a public version control system.
+These are settings you *must* customize, and avoid putting in a public place eg. a public version control system.

 * PASSWORD_CREATE_SALT - this is used when users create a new account.